0%

 • Chain reactions must fully resolve before other effects can occur

-• Arbiters can only be spared from Shattering through card abilities or effects (example: "This effect does not cause Shattering."
+• Errants can only be spared from Shattering through card effects (example: "This effect does not cause Shattering.")

-Nobles possess unique abilities that define their playstyle and strategy.
-These powerful abilities are always active or accessible while your Noble is in play.
+Nobles possess unique effects that define their playstyle and strategy.
+These powerful effects are always active or accessible while your Noble is in play.

 Effect Types